 Facts and Figures

 - Chronic pain affects over 14 million people of all ages in England.

-- 25% of those diagnosed with chronic pain go on to loose their jobs
+- 25% of those diagnosed with chronic pain go on to lose their jobs

 - In 22% of cases chronic pain leads to depression